Open-App-Library/OpenAppLibrary.org/_posts/2019-01-21-january-2019-progress.md

 ## The Desktop App

 *Demo video: This video shows various features of the desktop app.
-Music by Kevin MacLeod (incompetech.com) under Creative Commons 3.0.*
+Music by Kevin MacLeod (incompetech.com) under Creative Commons 3.0.
+Please excuse any flicking in the recording.
+I should've used SimpleScreenRecorder to avoid that problem.*

 There have been many improvements made in the desktop app.
 Let's go over them.